Frequently Asked Questions

 How long will it take to reach my therapy goals?
 Will I be in therapy forever?

 The frequency of therapy sessions and the total number of sessions devoted to therapeutic work depends on the goals of the client, couple, or family.
 This could take anywhere from 12 to 20 sessions.
 Some clients choose to remain in therapy until they have reached their goals, are satisfied with their growth, or find that they have reached the limit of their financial resources.
-If you find the cost of your therapy to become a financial burden, then please speak with me about a sliding scale option.
-Please also understand that my sliding scale space is limited but I will make every effort on my part to maintain our working relationship.
-Should you need to continue in therapy but are financially unable to do so with my fee then I will attempt to find you a suitable referral to meet your needs.
+If you find the cost of your therapy to become a financial burden, then please speak with your therapist about a sliding scale option.
+Please also understand that the sliding scale space is limited.

 What is the difference between "Family Therapy" and other kinds of therapy?